 The minor in psychology provides a general introduction to different subfields under psychology without the depth of majors' methodological training.
 The minor exposes students to individual and contextual perspectives in psychology.
 Many minor courses can be relevant or complementary to other majors or general real-world experiences.

 For your registration to be as smooth as possible, follow these recommendations:

 - Declare the minor early on, so you have several semesters to complete it.
 It is unlikely that you will find space to register in more than one psychology course per semester.

-- If you are a declared major and the psychology minor is on Banner, then you will be able to self-register for any courses open to minors.
+- If you are a declared major and the psychology minor is on Banner, you will be able to self-register for any courses open to minors.

 - If you are NOT a declared major and the psychology minor is NOT on Banner, then the department will manually register you into courses.
-In that case, make sure to add your requests to the department’s waiting list.
+In this case, make sure to add your requests to the department’s waiting list.